st3v3nmw/st3v3nmw.github.io/content/blog/in-memory-key-value-store.md

 go: creating new go.mod: module github.com/<username>/little-key-value
 ```

 Remember to replace `<username>` with your GitHub username.
-The full source code for this post can be found in the `01-in-memory-key-value-store` folder of the [companion repository](https://github.com/st3v3nmw/little-key-value/tree/main/01-in-memory-key-value-store).
+The full source code for this post can be found in the [companion repository](https://github.com/st3v3nmw/little-key-value).

 ## Implementation